Tubbz-alt/sbo-templates/README.rst

 - Select editor for working (dafault is 'nano').
 - Auto-import data from .info file
   (such as maintainer name, appllication name, version etc.)
+- Autocorrect the quotation mark in the .info file
 - Warning for failed checksum.

 Install